ls1intum/apollon-ios-module/docs/developer/developer_docs.md

 ### `ApollonRenderer`

-In this module, we focus on the rendering of the new diagram type
+In this module, we focus on the rendering part of the new diagram type.

 - `DiagramRenderers`:
     1. Create a new folder in this directory and name it after your diagram type.

 - `DiagramRenderers/<DiagramType>`:
-    1. Create 3 new files in this directory and name them `<DiagramType>Renderer.swift`, `<DiagramType>ElementRenderer.swift` and `<DiagramType>RelationshipRenderer.swift`.
+    1. Create three new files in this directory and name them `<DiagramType>Renderer.swift`, `<DiagramType>ElementRenderer.swift`, and `<DiagramType>RelationshipRenderer.swift`.

 - `DiagramRenderers/<DiagramType>/<DiagramType>ElementRenderer.swift`:
     1. Create a struct named after the file name that extends the `UMLDiagramRenderer`.
     2. Create a public `render(umlModel: UMLModel)` function, that initiates the element rendering process.
-    3. Follow the structure of other diagram types element rendering process and create your specific element rendering process.
+    3. Follow the structure of other diagram types' element rendering process and create your specific element rendering process.

 - `DiagramRenderers/<DiagramType>/<DiagramType>RelationshipRenderer.swift`:
     1. Create a struct named after the file name that extends the `UMLDiagramRenderer`.
     2. Create a public `render(umlModel: UMLModel)` function, that initiates the relationship rendering process.
-    3. Follow the structure of other diagram types relationship rendering process and create your specific relationship rendering process.
+    3. Follow the structure of other diagram types' relationship rendering process and create your specific relationship rendering process.

 - `DiagramRenderers/<DiagramType>/<DiagramType>Renderer.swift`:
-    1. Add the following code and change the <DiagramType> placeholder:
+    1. Add the following code and change the `<DiagramType>` placeholder:
     ```swift
     import SwiftUI
     import ApollonShared